-The look-up table is a finite map whose contents are manipulated asynchronously (read/write) by the target control-plane, through a separate control-plane API (see Figure 11).
+The look-up table is a finite map whose contents are manipulated asynchronously (read/write) by the target control plane, through a separate control-plane API (see Figure 11).
 Note that the term "table" is overloaded: it can refer to the P4 table objects that appear in P4 programs, as well as the internal look-up tables used in targets.
 We will use the term "match-action unit" when necessary to disambiguate.

 Syntactically a table is defined in terms of a set of key-value properties.
 Some of these properties are "standard" properties, but the set of properties can be extended by target-specific compilers as needed.
+Note duplicated properties are invalid and the compiler should reject them.